rda0/ansible-role-virtual/README.markdown

 Make sure the mac address is properly configured in your network.

-To create a new vm named `foo`, start from the template playbook and copy it tho the kvm hosts playbook directory:
+To create a new vm named `foo`, start from the template playbook and copy it to the kvm hosts playbook directory:

 ```sh
 cp playbooks/templates/vm-create.yml "playbooks/$(hostname -s)/foo.yml"